How to Manage Depression and Anxiety: 9 Gentle Steps You Can Start Right Now

 There are all kinds of nutritional supplements, but the one thing psychiatrists are really pushing today is fish oil.
 There is no flavor or odor, and studies are showing that fish oil is very, very good for the health of your brain.
 It helps with memory and cognitive abilities, among other things.

 Multivitamins and B-vitamins are also very important.
-There are also many herbal supplements that may help with depression, but they can be very harmful if you mix them with antidepressants or any other psychotropic drugs.
+There are also many herbal supplements that may help with depression, but they can be very harmful if you mix them with antidepressants or other psychotropic drugs.
 Always talk to your doctor and/or pharmacist before adding supplements to your regimen.

 8. Improve Your Quality of Sleep